Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 Daar tapped his snout with one of his gigantic, chest-ripping claws. "‘Yer more’n worried, friend.
 An’ I think ‘yer right to be.
 Chambliss is prol’ly a good person I bet... but he’s naive, he ain’t ever *really* faced up to evil, he’s made big promises to th’ voters, an’ he’s got people in his orbit that ain’t so nice, who won’t let ‘em break those promises without a cost.
 That ‘bout cover it?"

 "I try not to think of anybody as being truly evil," Sartori said.
 "Everyone thinks they’re the good guy.
-But Chambliss’ advisors include people who think power is its own end, and a couple of them are… they’ve condemned the APA’s methods while *not* condemning the message.
+But Chambliss’ advisors include people who think power is its own end, and a couple of them are... they’ve condemned the APA’s methods while *not* condemning the message.
 Global politics can’t afford for my voice to vanish yet."

 Daar sniffed.
-"Y’know…that’s a heckuva arrogant thing ‘ta say, but I think it’s true.
+"Y’know... that’s a heckuva arrogant thing ‘ta say, but I think it’s true.
 An’ it’s good that you believe it."

 "We’re moving into a delicate moment.
 Every military advisor I have tells me that the war’s at a tipping point.
 We haven’t heard from the Hierarchy in *months,* the Hunters just lost a sixth of their territory - "